 Blood tests may be recommended.
-For example, if rheumatoid arthritis or SLE is suspected, it can be helpful to test the blood for autoantibodies that are commonly present in these diseases.
+For example, if rheumatoid arthritis or systemic lupus erythematosus (SLE) is suspected, it can be helpful to test the blood for antibodies that are commonly present in these diseases.
 Examples include the rheumatoid factor (RF) for rheumatoid arthritis and the antinuclear antibody (ANA) for SLE.

 Testing of the fluid inside a joint, called the synovial fluid, is often helpful in determining the cause of a person’s arthritis.
 After making the skin numb, the fluid is removed by inserting a needle inside the joint and withdrawing a sample of fluid.
 This procedure is called "arthrocentesis" or "joint aspiration," although it is often referred to as a "joint tap."
 Analysis of the joint fluid is particularly helpful in confirming that the arthritis is inflammatory and in establishing a diagnosis of septic arthritis (due to bacterial infection), gout, or pseudogout.

 X-rays provide detailed pictures of bones.
-Other imaging tests, such as ultrasound, magnetic resonance imaging (MRI), and computer aided tomography (CT scan) provide images of the tissues inside and surrounding the joints.
+Other imaging tests, such as ultrasound, magnetic resonance imaging (MRI), and computed tomography (CT scan), provide images of the tissues inside and surrounding the joints.
 One or more of these imaging tests may be recommended to detect erosions (bone damage due to arthritis), fractures, calcium deposits, or changes in the shape of a joint.